 Taking Charge of My Trajectory

-Emilie: Kendra, you were lucky to have a boss who really invested in your career growth.
-You worked for our advisory board member, Allyn, at Georgetown’s Cawley Career Education Center, is that right?
+Emilie: Kendra, you were lucky to have a boss who really invested in your career growth, right?

 Kendra: Yes!
-She told me about Bossed Up Bootcamp, and I had the pleasure of attending just as I was hired full-time.
+She told me about Bossed Up Bootcamp, and I had the pleasure of attending right after I was hired full-time.
 It kick-started my tenure here, and meant that I walked into my new job with a clear sense of my vision and how this role fit into my long-term goals.

-So I started asking for the things I wanted: projects I wanted to be a part of, outside learning opportunities I wanted to pursue, and challenge tasks to grow my skill set.
+So I started assertively asking for the things I wanted: projects I wanted to be a part of, outside learning opportunities I wanted to pursue, and challenge tasks to grow my skillset.

-E: I loved running into you when we were both speaking at Georgetown’s OWN IT summit, and I was thrilled to see you sharing your talents as a career counselor.
+E: I loved running into you when we were both speaking at a college career development symposium, and I was thrilled to see you sharing your talents as a career counselor.
 How did you find the courage to step up in this new way?

 E: What are your biggest lessons for women looking to advance their careers?